chef/knife-openstack/README.md

 Knife OpenStack
 ===============

 This is the official Opscode Knife plugin for OpenStack Compute (Nova).
-This plugin gives knife the ability to create, bootstrap, and manage instances in OpenStack Compute clouds.
-It has been tested against the `diablo-stable` branch in configurations using Keystone.
+This plugin gives knife the ability to create, bootstrap and manage instances in OpenStack Compute clouds.
+It has been tested against the `diablo-stable` branch in configurations using Keystone against the OpenStack API (as opposed to the EC2 API).

 # Installation #